- Game designer

 Introduction to Computer Games

-This module will provide students with knowledge of the fundamental social, business and technical issues associated with the design, development and publishing of computer and video games.
+This module provides students with knowledge of the fundamental social, business and technical issues associated with the design, development and publishing of computer and video games.
 The module explores the game development industry in terms of the people, processes, tools and technologies involved in the creation of modern games.
-Lectures are used to introduce ideas and techniques, and practical skills are developed through practical sessions.

-This module will provide students with a detailed knowledge of the fundamental issues facing designers in creating compelling and engaging games and game play mechanics.
+This module will provide students with a detailed knowledge of the fundamental issues facing designers in creating compelling, engaging games and game play mechanics from a contemporary and historical context.
 It will provide a theoretical underpinning to practical game design.

 A large number of software have to be deployed on various platforms, and they have to provide a graphical user interface.
 This module will introduce the key concepts and principles of C# application development using Visual Programming and Event-driven programming techniques in the context of rapid application development of modern, high quality software solutions with Graphical User Interfaces.
 Programming for both pc windows and mobile platforms will form a core element of the module.

 This module builds on the programming foundations developed during year one and introduces students to the concepts of object-oriented design and programming.
 Students learn how to use OO concepts to design and implement software solution using the C++ programming language.